WSU Engineering Summer Camps 2020

 - Students will work with partners to build and program robots using the LEGO Mindstorms EV3 kits.
-This year's theme is "Puppy Training" where all of the challenges are based on the idea of taking a robotic dog through obedience school.
+"Robot Driving School" where all of the challenges are based on the idea of earning a license to drive using your robot.
 This camp is for students who already have experience programming with the EV3 robotics system.

 - Campers will complete their mission(s) to explore and map out the moon through programming their Sphero Bot rover to navigate from one base camp to another base camp while navigating through valleys, rills and craters.